 Of all the Royal Boroughs Kensington and Chelsea is the easiest to access as it is served by no less than twelve London Underground stations and the six underground lines of the Bakerloo, Central, Circle, District, Hammersmith and City and Piccadilly lines.

-For more information about this area of London visit my article - the-city-of-westminster
+For more information about this area of London visit my article - London Guide: The City of Westminster

 Kingston - Upon - Thames is the United Kingdom's oldest Royal Borough, having been designated as such in 925 AD by Saxon King Athelsen.
 The town has been the location of the coronations of seven former Saxon kings of England.
 These kings were -